Ravi River: River course

 The Ravi River originates in the Himalayas in the Multhan tehsil of Kangra district of Himachal Pradesh, India.
 It follows a north-westerly course and is a perennial river.
 It is the smallest of the five Punjab rivers that rise from glacier fields at an elevation of 14000 ft, on the southern side of the Mid Himalayas.
 It flows through Barabhangal, Bara Bansu, and Chamba districts.
 It flows in rapids in its initial reaches with boulders seen scattered in the bed of the river.
 The Ravi River in this reach flows in a gorge with a river bed slope of 183 ft/mi and is mostly fed by snowmelt, as this region lies in a rain shadow.
 Two of its major tributaries, the Budhil and Nai or Dhona join 40 mi downstream from its source.
 The Budhil River rises in Lahul range of hills and is sourced from the Manimahesh Kailash Peak and the Manimahesh Lake, at an elevation of 4080 m, and both are Hindu pilgrimage sites.
 The entire length of Budhil is 45 mi where it has a bed slope of 314 ft/mi.
 It flows through the ancient capital of Bharmwar, now known as Bharmour in Himachal Pradesh.
 During 1858–1860, the Raja of Bharmour had considered the Budhil valley as an excellent source of Deodar trees for supply to the British Raj.
 However, a part of the forest surrounding the temple was considered sacred and declared a reserved area.
 The second tributary, the Nai, rises at Kali Debi pass, and flows for 30 mi, with a bed slope of 366 ft/mi, from its source at Trilokinath to its confluence with the Ravi.
 This valley was also exploited for its forest wealth during the English period.

-Another major tributary that joins the Ravi River, just below Bharmour, the old capital of Chamba, is the Seul River from the northern direction.
+Another major tributary that joins the Ravi River, just below Bharmour, the old capital of Chamba in Himachal Pradesh, is the Seul River from the northern direction.
 The valley formed by the river was also exploited for its rich timber trees.
 However, the valley has large terraces, which are very fertile and known as "the garden of Chamba".
 Crops grown here supply grains to the capital region and to Dalhousie town and its surrounding areas.
-One more major tributary that joins the Ravi River near Basohli (J&K) is the Seva.
+One more major tributary that joins the Ravi River near Basohli (Jammu and Kashmir) is the Seva.
 This river was also exploited for its forest resources, (controlled by the then Raja of Chamba) originating from the Jammu region.
 The valley is also formed by another major tributary that joins the Seul River, the Baira-Nalla.
 Its sub-basin is in the Chamba district, located above Tissa.
 Baira drains the southern slopes of the Pir Panjal Range.
 The valley has an elevation variation between 5321 and 2693 m.

 Tant Gari is another small tributary that rises from the subsidiary hill ranges of the Pir Panjal Range east of Bharmour.
 The valley formed by this stream is U-shaped with a river bed scattered with boulders and glacial morainic deposits.